LASTEXILE-CH/D3D12MemoryAllocator/README.md

 This library can help developers to manage memory allocations and resource creation by offering function `Allocator::CreateResource` similar to the standard `ID3D12Device::CreateCommittedResource`.
 It internally:

-- Allocates and keeps track of bigger memory heaps, used and unused ranges inside them, finds best matching unused ranges to create new resources there, as placed resources.
+- Allocates and keeps track of bigger memory heaps, used and unused ranges inside them, finds best matching unused ranges to create new resources there as placed resources.
 - Automatically respects aligment requirements for created resources.
 - Automatically handles resource heap tier - whether it's `D3D12_RESOURCE_HEAP_TIER_1` that requires to keep certain classes of resources separate or `D3D12_RESOURCE_HEAP_TIER_2` that allows to keep them all together.

 Additional features:

 - Well-documented - description of all classes and functions provided, along with chapters that contain general description and example code.
-- Thread-safety: Library is designed to be used by multithreaded code.
+- Thread-safety: Library is designed to be used in multithreaded code.
 - Configuration: Fill optional members of `ALLOCATOR_DESC` structure to provide custom CPU memory allocator and other parameters.
 - Customization: Predefine appropriate macros to provide your own implementation of external facilities used by the library, like assert, mutex, and atomic.